 This is one of my favorite recipes when the weather turns cool.
 It's a hearty one-pot meal that can be made ahead of time and frozen, most of ingredients can be purchased at Aldi, and it can be easily adapted to dairy-free (it's naturally gluten free) by omitting the cheese and sour cream on top.
 I usually serve this with baked potatoes (to make sure the big kids get filled up) or a dessert and make a big enough batch that there are leftovers for our lunch the next day!

 2. Beef Burgundy

 This is probably the least economical meal in this list, because of the bacon and burgundy wine.
 However, it's still not too bad, because it only uses 6 slices of bacon; the rest of the package can be used for another dish.
 And because it only calls for 1/2 cup of burgundy wine, one bottle will easily make this dish several times.
-For my family, I usually double this recipe, especially if I want leftovers for hubby's lunch.
+For my family of eight (5 of which now eat like adults), I usually double this recipe, especially if I want leftovers for hubby's lunch.